IntersectMBO/plutus/doc/tutorials/plutus-tx.rst

 The Plutus Tx Prelude
 ---------------------

-The ``Language.PlutusTx.Prelude`` module is a drop-in replacement for the normal Haskell Prelude, but with some functions and typeclasses redefined to be easier for the Plutus Tx compiler to handle (i.e.
+The :hsmod:`Language.PlutusTx.Prelude` module is a drop-in replacement for the normal Haskell Prelude, but with some functions and typeclasses redefined to be easier for the Plutus Tx compiler to handle (i.e.
 ``INLINABLE``).